seanmull/vimwiki/Tasks for OCD lite.md

 -   [x] Figure out all the tasks names.
 -   [x] Look into dry run and see if I just want to do that for lite.
 -   [x] Build a more complete list of API calls in insomnia.
--   [ ] Figure out whats going with rmq error
+-   [ ] Update Job Send Status Task not supported will skip it.
 -   [ ] Try to start spin up two different application with same code base
 -   [ ] Try to get everything running in dev.

+-   [ ] Figure out whats going with rmq error.
+Cannot know what caused this.
 -   [ ] Run some queries to see if you see any speed difference.
 Don't think we need this.

 Task names